istio/istio.io/content/docs/concepts/security/index.md

 #### Target selectors

-An authentication policy’s targets specify the service or services to which the policy applies.
+An authentication policy's targets specify the service or services to which the policy applies.
 The following example shows a `targets:` section specifying that the policy applies to: